softlayer/softlayer-python/_includes/docs/issues.md

 ### Use Our Template to Write-up the Report

 A good report should not require anyone to pine for more information.
 That's why we suggest using this template.
-It's sufficient for the majority of reports --- albeit some intricate issues may require us to ask for more details.
+It's sufficient for the majority of reports --- albeit some issues may require us to ask for more details.

 <pre>
-A summary of the issue and the problem it's causing.
+A summary of the issue and what problem it's causing.

 Severity: (e.g. low, medium, high)
 Impact: (e.g. minimal, nuisance, show-stopper)